esrlabs/northstar/northstar-sextant/README.md

 ## Inspecting an NPK

-To get information about an already packed NPK `sextant` provides the `inspect` command.
+To get information about an already packed NPK `northstar-sextant` provides the `inspect` command.

 ### Inspecting an NPK with default settings